 Best Bang for the Buck

 Scott MTB Team Boa

-If you're considering the Scott MTB Team Boa you should know that it isn't a carbon copy of the Giro Empire.
-Their stiffness isn't quite on par due to a lack of a carbon shank, and the comfort of a microfiber upper cannot rival that of a proper supple synthetic upper with customizable soles.
-While they aren't the cheapest shoe in our test, the Scott MTB Team Boa is feature packed with a thoughtful design in a lower mid-price package.
-While the styling is more reminiscent of a cross country shoe, the MTB Team Boa can handle trail duties across the spectrum making it a great choice for budget conscious riders looking to get the most out of a single shoe.
+If you're considering the Scott MTB Team Boa, you should know that it isn't a carbon copy of a high-end XC shoe.
+Their stiffness isn't entirely on par due to a lack of a carbon shank, and the comfort of a microfiber upper cannot rival that of a proper supple synthetic upper with customizable soles.
+While the styling is more reminiscent of a cross country shoe, the MTB Team Boa can handle trail duties across the spectrum, making it an excellent choice for budget-conscious riders looking to get the most out of a single shoe.

 Read review: Scott MTB Team Boa

 Best for XC Riding

 The Giro Empire VR90 took high honors in our tests, earning our Top Pick for XC Riding with a combination of outstanding power transfer, incredible comfort, and surprising durability in a lightweight package.
 The Empire VR90 is one of the most comfortable shoes we've ever tested, with a supple synthetic upper that fits like a glove and customizable insoles for a personalized fit.
 It was also among the lightest shoes in our test, which truly makes a difference for extended days in the saddle or out on the racecourse.
 The Easton EC90 carbon sole is uncompromisingly stiff, providing excellent pedaling efficiency and making the most of your effort.
 We feel these are a very versatile option as well, and they can easily double as a gravel grinding or road riding shoe.